awtkns/fastapi-crudrouter/docs/backends/sqlalchemy.md

 [pydantic](https://pydantic-docs.helpmanual.io/) model, your SQLAlchemy model to it, and the database dependency.

+!!! warning
+    To use the `SQLAlchemyCRUDRouter`, SQLAlchemy must be first installed.

 ## Simple Example
 Below is an example assuming that you have already imported and created all the required models.